BestTimesToVisit.com Logo

 packing

 Pack layers!
-Almaty's weather can change dramatically, even in a single day.
-Bring comfortable walking shoes, as you'll be doing a lot of exploring on foot.
-A light jacket or sweater is essential, even during summer.
+Almaty's weather can be unpredictable, swinging from sunny and warm to chilly and rainy in a single day.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.

 Weather Details